Content Marketing for Startups: 4 Ways to Gain a Competitive Advantage

 How do you accomplish this all?
 Start by using a guide to blogging, always consider each buyer stage or the temperature of their traffic, and adjust your messaging appropriately.
 In combination, this can convert more of your audience from readers to buyers and stay ahead of the competition.

-The best way to stay ahead of your competition is always to have your team adopt a growth-driven design.
+The best way to stay ahead of your competition is to have your team working with a growth-driven design.
 With growth-driven design, you're continuously testing your website’s elements, and you’re consistently testing features, blogging strategy, design layouts, and many other elements.
 By using growth-driven design strategies and tactics, you can see a steady improvement rather than staggering improvements.
 At Lean Labs, we have seen this strategy benefit our clients tremendously.

 Using the Lean Labs case study example of Qualio, we can start to analyze the value of growth-driven design and how it can directly impact a company’s lead generation.
 After working on several versions of Qualio’s landing page, our professionals were determined to find the best design and strategy to improve their conversation rates.
 The growth-driven design team found the perfect combination of features, multimedia elements, UX design, and lead generation strategy to create a landing page that now generates more than 70% of Qualio’s online business opportunities.